Aaranya Kaandam: Plot

 Meanwhile, Kaalayan stages his cockfight the following day, but this time, his prize rooster gets killed.
 He is now in serious financial trouble.
 Kodukapuli senses this and immediately goes to see if their visitor, still unconscious, has any money.
-They find out that the man had overdone his drink and died.
+They find out that the man had alcohol poisoning and died.
 Kaalayan and Kodukapuli find the cocaine stash and the phone number of a prospective buyer (Singaperumal and Pasupathy).
 On the other hand, Singaperumal is worried as his stash has not arrived, nor has he got word that Pasupathy is dead.
 He gets an angry call from Gajapathy (Gajendran's brother and right-hand man): if Pasupathy seizes Gajapathy's stuff, Gajendran will unleash a gang war.

 The cunning Singaperumal tells Gajapathy that Pasupathy has gone rogue and Gajapathy is free to take out Pasupathy.
-Singaperumal figures this will benefit him both ways: he will get the stash, and Pasupathy will be killed by Gajendran.
+Singaperumal figures this will benefit him in two ways: he will get the stash, and Pasupathy will be killed by Gajendran.
 Gajendran sends his thugs after Pasupathy, who is on the run.
 Now that Singaperumal has become his enemy, Pasupathy figures that Gajendran could possibly become an ally.
 Kaalayan calls Singaperumal to meet and make a deal for the stash.
 While waiting for him, Singaperumal's thugs arrive and kidnap Kaalayan.
 After continuous torture, Kaalayan is unable to reveal anything as Kodukapuli has the stash.
 Kodukapuli ends up accidentally calling Pasupathy's number and offers to trade the stash for his father.

-Pasupathy joins Kodukapuli and offers the same trade to Singaperumal: the stash in return for Kaalayan and Kasthuri.
+Pasupathy joins Kodukapuli and offers the same deal to Singaperumal: the stash in return for Kaalayan and Kasthuri.
 Pasupathi places a call to Gajendran and offers to reveal the location of the stash.
 Gajendran and his gang arrive at the location to make the exchange with Pasupathy.
 Singaperumal's thugs also arrive.
-Pasupathy pretends to offer the stash to Gajapathy, but instead slices his throat right in front of Gajendran.
+Pasupathy pretends to offer the stash to Gajapathy, but instead slits his throat right in front of Gajendran.
 An enraged Gajendran and his gang chase Pasupathy.
-Pasupathy leads them around the block where Singaperumal's gang lay waiting.
-Both gangs, mistaking Pasupathy's loyalties, charge at each other and ensure in a gang war.
+Pasupathy leads them around the block where Singaperumal's gang lie waiting.
+Both gangs, mistaking Pasupathy's loyalties, charge at each other and start a gang war.

 Pasupathy gets out of the fray and watches as Singaperumal's key generals and Gajendran hack each other to bits.
 Pasupathy's plan to decimate the two strong factions has succeeded, and he returns to finish off Singaperumal.
 Back in his room, Singaperumal discovers that the bag with the loan money is missing.
 He rushes to the conclusion that Sappai took it.
 When Sappai returns (having been sent by Subbu to fetch fruits), Singaperumal beats him up severely.
 After being beaten up, Sappai shoots Singaperumal dead.
-All of a sudden, Subbu emerges from the shadows.
-She is proud of Sappai, but in a stunning twist, she shoots him dead.
+All of a sudden, Subbu emerges from the shadows, and is proud of Sappai, but she shoots him dead.
 When Pasupathy arrives, he finds the two men dead and Subbu in tears.

 Having always been sympathetic to Subbu's suffering with Singaperumal, he says she is free to go.
 Pasupathy assumes command of the remaining thugs of Singaperumal's gang, and his wife Kasthuri is also unharmed.
 He later gets the stash and pays Kodukapuli a fair commission.

-It is finally revealed that Subbu had planned the whole chain of events.
+It is finally revealed that Subbu had planned the entire chain of events.
 She sent Sappai with the money bag to provoke Singaperumal's temper.
 She retrieves the bag and quietly leaves the city to begin a new life.
 She remarks that the men basically mistrusted, misused, and slaughtered each other.
 In her view, Sappai too was not really an innocent victim.
-She says that Sappai is also a man, but all men are sappai (the word 'sappai' has varied meanings, but in this case, it means insignificant to the point of being contemptuous).
+She says that Sappai is also a man, but all men are sappai (the word 'sappai' has varied meanings, but in this context, it means insignificant to the point of being contemptuous).
 The film ends with her line: The best thing about being a woman is that it is a man's world.